sarenji/pyrc/README.md

 ## TODO

-* Less strict commands.
-Add ability to define regex commands.
+* Modularize library better.
-* Fix hacky joining of channels.
+* Make syntax more like Flask.